aominhlong/Showcase/README.md

 #### Instructions on Use

+**_Search for a specific Anime_**
+To search for a specific Anime, users can click in the input field and type in a title of the anime.
+The homepage will change based on a user's input.

+**_Add a Anime to Watchlist_**
+To add an Anime to a user's watchlist, users can click on the 'Add Anime to Watchlist' button.
+Users will be notified that the anime is in their watchlist when added.

+**_View all Anime in Watchlist_**
+To view anime in a user's watchlist, users can click on the 'My List' area in the navigation bar.
+This will take them to a new page to view the anime that they have added.

+**_Remove Anime from Watchlist_**
+To remove an anime from a user's watchlist, users can click on the 'Remove from your Watchlist' button.

+**_Filter Anime by Genre_**
+To filter anime by genre, users can hover over the 'Genre' area and choose from seven different genres.

+**_Filter Anime by Popularity_**
+To filter anime by popularity, users can click on the 'Popular' section located in the navigation bar and the anime will be sorted by user ratings.

 #### Demo of Features
+**Homepage**

+**Search for a specific Anime**

+**Add a Anime to Watchlist**

+**View all Anime in Watchlist**

+**Remove Anime from Watchlist**

+**Filter Anime by Genre**

+**Filter Anime by Popularity**

 #### Testing the App
 `End-to-end` testing was implimented to test the application by using Cypress. `Stubbing` and `intercepting` was used to control the network response.
 The app was fully tested based on the user story from start to finish.